phoenixframework/phoenix/README.md

 Note that, for added clarity, events should be prefixed with their subject and a colon (i.e. "subject:event").
 Instead of `reply/3`, you may also use `broadcast/3`.
 In the previous case, this would publish a message to all clients who previously joined the current socket's topic.

 When sending process messages directly to a socket like `send socket.pid "pong"`, the `"pong"` message triggers the `"info"` event for _all the authorized channels_ for that socket.
+Instead of receiving a map like normal socket events, the `info` event receives the literal message sent to the process.
 Below is an example:

 ```elixir
 def event(socket, "ping", message) do